solomondefi-dev/blockchain-mailer/README.md

+> :warning: This repository has moved :warning:

+Solomon is migrating to a monorepo, this repository is no longer used.
+See https://github.com/solomondefi/solomon-monorepo

 # Solomon Blockchain Emailer

 A service that scans the blockchain and triggers actions based on incoming log messages.
 It is intended for use in the Solomon payments